Deewahni/Hotel/README.md

 # Hotel
 this is a simple landing page for a hotel website.
-I didn't include the responsiveness in this project.
+This is a practice project.
+I have learned that it is important not to repeat yourself.
+I learned it the hard way.
+I didn't put classes to some elements that need classing mot realizing that i needed to readjust those elements later for mobile responsiveness.
+It is exhausting! but I have learned that I need to note those elements that play important role and not forget to put them in classes so I won't have to trail through everything.